These four successful strategies are behind current CRISPR gene-editing clinical trials

 Here we describe four current targeting strategies with CRISPR clinical trials as a case study and show why the targeting strategies are essential and how they are instrumental in developing present and future therapies to address genetic conditions at their roots.

-Second this makes it important to be aware that CRISPR gene-editing relies on the DNA repair mechanisms activated when the CRISPR-Cas9 endonuclease introduces a double-strand break (DSB) in the DNA.
+Second, this makes it important to be aware that CRISPR gene-editing relies on the DNA repair mechanisms activated when the CRISPR-Cas9 endonuclease introduces a double-stranded break (DSB) in the DNA.

 With these considerations covered, let us take a look at each of the four different targeting strategies.